Colonia Ampliación Daniel Garza

 The streets of the colonia bear the names of generals and governors of Mexico as well as their neighbor San Miguel Chapultepec.

 History

 This colony emerged in the mid-twentieth century, when the ancient and wealthy residents of the Villa de Tacubaya moved to areas such as Las Lomas de Chapultepec; Polanco and Condesa, working-class people settled there, becoming a place surrounded by sawmills, workshops, shops and inns; for this reason at some time Constituyentes Avenue was known as Calzada Madereros.
 In part of its land are the facilities of the Miguel Hidalgo delegation, the colonia is divided into two by the Peripheral Ring, being a major urban development in the vicinity of San Miguel Chapultepec.
 In the Poniente area, it has the Faro del saber Constituyentes.
-Through its streets (José Morán) passes the new Polanco-Condesa cycleway and the cycleway Observatorio - Condesa, it is intended to turn the area into a cultural corridor, due to the fact that the house - workshop Luis Barragán is located there.
+Through its streets (José Morán) passes the new Polanco-Condesa cycleway and the cycleway Observatorio - Condesa, it is intended to turn the area into a cultural corridor, because the house - workshop Luis Barragán is located there.